Estimated reading time: 14 minutes

-Actually, it reminds me of how Shania Twain said to Harry Styles at Coachella 2022 how honoured it was to be singing on stage with him.
+It reminds me of how Shania Twain told Harry Styles at Coachella 2022 how honored it was to be singing on stage with him.

-Shania wanted to collaborate with Harry early in the year since he was singing her songs on stage.
+Shania wanted to collaborate with Harry early in the year since he sang her songs on stage.

 We have a top Canadian music sensation stating she’s starstruck over Harry, who said Twain gave him memories with his mum.

-My point here is that if you wait around for someone to email you or say hello, you’ll be waiting forever.
+My point is that if you wait for someone to email you or say hello, you’ll be waiting forever.

-Harry went from UK bakery clerk to X-Factor, to One Direction and now the best solo artist in the world.
+Harry went from UK bakery clerk to X-Factor to One Direction and is now the best solo artist in the world.

 You’ll be amazed how many bloggers in your niche might adore you as much as you adore them.